 White Texas Sheet Cake

-I love Chocolate Texas Sheet Cake, but I wasn’t aware White Texas Sheet Cake existed until I came across it on All Recipes.
+I love Chocolate Texas Sheet Cake, but I wasn’t aware White Texas Sheet Cake existed until I came across it on All Recipes many years ago.
 The use of almond extract instead of vanilla immediately caught my attention, and I had a feeling it would be something special.
 Turns out, it absolutely was.
-This Texas sheet cake recipe blew me away!
-Now it’s one of my go-to desserts for game days, Super Bowl Sunday, and family dinners.
+Ever since then, it’s been one of my go-to desserts for holidays, parties and family dinners.

 WHITE TEXAS SHEET CAKE